jcjzl/Living-in-Boca-Raton/materials_mushroom.md

-Like wood ear, the tremella can’t be smelled and tasted weather it has been cooked.
+Like wood ear, the tremella can’t be smelled and tasted whether it has been cooked.
 In traditional Chinese medicine, tremella is a drug to be good for lung.
 Actrually it looks like the human’s lung.